 On the Thursday before leaving Luanda, it was greatly apparent that our luggage had been stolen.
 Our flight out of Angola was for Sunday morning headed to Lisbon.
 So I thought, “Okay, I’ll email my son in the U.S. and on Friday he’ll overnight me a few products to my hotel in Lisbon.
 I’ll pick them up on Monday or Tuesday and then be on my way to Romania.”

-As a further cleverness, I decided that since the products were in three different categories, they should be sent in three different boxes, so as to be less confusing to customs officials and therefore more likely to breeze through.
+As a further cleverness, I decided that since the products were in three different categories, they should be sent in three different boxes.
+This, I thought, would be less confusing to customs officials.
+And therefore more likely for them to breeze through.
 One of the categories was … vitamins.
 Okay, what was I thinking?
 Like there aren’t vitamins everywhere in Europe?

 Now back up to the previous assumption that separating categories of goods into different boxes had anything to do with anything.
 This idea was based on absolutely nothing.
 But, I suppose, once your (my, anyway) thinking starts going in a certain direction it’s hard to self-correct.

-Second, I apparently forgot I don’t speak Portuguese but I do speak Romanian so the prospects for receiving packages that might have any problems at customs would be easier to solve in Romania than Portugal.
+I also apparently forgot I don’t speak Portuguese but I do speak Romanian.
+So the prospects for receiving packages that might have any problems at customs would be easier to solve in Romania than Portugal.

 Long story short: I left Lisbon the next Saturday with only one out of three packages in hand.